berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

+* Prov-Python:   License should be an array.
+With license type, state, data.

+* provPython: Speciality should be an array with first item as primary to allow show in search.
+Languages should be an array.
+Format Dates as Javascript standard

+* ProvDemo: License:  An editable table where each row is composed of a multi-field block that is not presented in an array.

+* ProvDemo: Permits should be an array

+* ProvDemo:  State widget should be rendered from list of states returned from service.

+* ProvDemo:  Search rendering is not respecting column list with proper headers for simple search results.

+* ProvDemo: Search multi-word tokens are failing in search due to escaping that is slightly different.
+Need to duplicate exact functionality from the python make safe function.

+* ProvDemo: Provider search should filter non primary keys using a string prefix.

+* TabBar:  Sub tab bar should remember what tab was open after visiting other major tab button and then returning to sub tab menu.

+* TabBar: Remember tab states even after a form is refreshed with new parsing.

+* Use cached version of form when has already been loaded during current session but expire the cached version after so many hours.

 * tabBar:

   * When child exits should render the next line but only when active.